Cedar Hill Museum of History

 Uncover the story of:

-The largest fossil creature ever found in Dallas County, a 50-foot long swimming sea lizard named Plesiosaurus morgani
+- The largest fossil creature (PNG) ever found in Dallas County, a 50-foot long swimming sea lizard named Plesiosaurus morgani

-An 1856 tornado that claimed at least nine lives and is said to have destroyed all but two buildings within the town
+- An 1856 tornado (PDF) that claimed at least nine lives and is said to have destroyed all but two buildings in the town

-Cedar Hill, first known as the cedar brakes, was founded around 1846 by a small group of settlers from the Peters Colony.
-They traveled to the Dallas area of North Texas on horseback and by ox-drawn wagon following trails beaten into existence by Indians, buffalo and explorers.
-They came seeking a place to build their homes, to socialize, worship and conduct business.
+Cedar Hill, first known as the "cedar brakes", was founded around 1846 by a small group of settlers from the Peters Colony.
+They traveled to the Dallas area of North Texas on horseback and by ox-drawn wagon following trails beaten into existence by Native Americans, buffalo, and explorers.
+They came seeking a place to build their homes, to socialize, worship, and conduct business.

 Attracted to the area by its lush natural beauty, the elevation and rocky slopes provided settlers a panoramic lookout and protection from intruders.
 The area also offered dense forests, rich Blackland soil, abundant creeks and streams, and opportunity.

 Published in 2001, proceeds from sales of this comprehensive historic account of Cedar Hill from its earliest beginnings to the millennium benefit the Cedar Hill Museum.
-Books are available at the library or the museum’s temporary home located at 332 Cedar Street. $65
+Books are available at the library or the museum’s home located at 409 Texas Street.

-Be a part of history ...
-Join today!
-There has never been a more exciting time to become a member of the Cedar Hill Museum of History.
+There has never been a more exciting time toof the Cedar Hill Museum of History.
 We have interesting artifacts and exhibits, oral histories and a wide variety of membership benefits to enthrall history lovers of all ages.
 Rediscover Cedar Hill’s history and join our membership family today.

-The Cedar Hill Museum of History board meets the first Monday of each month at 6:30 pm,607 Cedar Street.
-All are welcome to attend.
+The Cedar Hill Museum of History board meets on the second Monday of each month at 6:30 pm.
+All members and visitors are welcome to attend.